bit-soul/brc-soul/README.md

 The lack of regulation in the crypto space brings freedom but also comes with scams.
 Addressing trust issues in anonymous scenarios becomes crucial.
-This can significantly reduce trust costs and, consequently, increase productivity in the crypto world.
-DID, VC, and SBT can effectively solve decentralized trust issues and have important applications in scenarios such as:
+This can significantly reduce trust costs and, consequently, increase productivity in the crypto world. brc-soul can effectively solve decentralized trust issues and have important applications in scenarios such as:

 1. Lending platforms can adjust corresponding collateral ratios based on the credibility of addresses, thereby improving capital utilization efficiency.